 Need a small meat accompaniment for an egg main?
 Offer Argentinian ground beef empanadas.
 Would something sweet be the dessert to round out your brunch menu?
 Make some sweet apple or pineapple empanadas.
 The possibilities are nearly endless.

 14 of 14

-Chilaquiles is the perfect Mexican side dish to any number of egg dishes or even heavier brunch proteins such as pan fried steaks or shredded meat.
+Chilaquiles is the perfect Mexican side dish to any number of egg dishes or even heavier brunch proteins such as pan-fried steaks or shredded meat.
 It consists of day-old corn tortillas cut into triangles and fried, then bathed in one of Mexico’s delicious cooking sauces.
 The dish is filling and flavorful, yet complements (rather than competes with) the eggs or meat.
-Though somewhat laborious to prepare, chilaquiles is very much worth your time and effort for a special brunch meal.
+Though somewhat laborious to prepare, chilaquiles are very much worth your time and effort for a special brunch meal.